Hello, lovely human!

 The who:

 I’m Vanessa.
 I like to make genre and gender-bending stories about unlikely heroes and majestic misfits.
-I draw from my working poor upbringing and queer identity to showcase overlooked truths and hard won wisdoms yet to be captured on screen.
-I’m drawn to work that is philosophical, surreal, and funny.
+I’m drawn to work that is philosophical, surreal, and funny, oftentimes told through working class and queer perspectives.

 The what: